5 Obvious (and Not-So-Obvious) Ways to Boost Your Travel Fund!

 - Conduct a fun analysis: Being in my late twenties (that was pretty weird to write… where did the time go?!), many things that used to be fun for me just don’t cut it anymore.
 For instance, during college and a few years after college, my party tolerance was high.
 I could party every weekend without hesitation.
 Now, fun to me is movie nights with friends, kickbacks at someone’s place, attending performances and cultural art shows, and Netflix binges.

-- Google free activities in your city: You will be surprise how many cool free things there are to do!
+- Google free activities in your city: You will be surprised by how many cool free things there are to do!
 It’s important to provide some alternatives when you say no.

 - Keep your friends informed: At one point when my social budget was a little lower than usual, I sent out a PSA to my closest friends saying that, in efforts to get my money right, I will only participate in free activities.
 They were all receptive to this.